This post contains affiliate links, see our affiliate statement for more information.

 To receive regular tips and downloads to help you in your blogging journey, sign up below.

-In addition, when you submit the form below, you will be emailed a password to access our member area where you will find helpful resources.
+In addition, when you submit the form below, you will receive a password to access our member area where you will find helpful resources.